So you are planning on bringing home a

 -

-Registration papers from parent club (TICA or CFA)
+Registration Papers (TICA or CFA)

 -